 Gingerbread Houses refer to the 330 colourful cottages that make up the Methodist camp ground in Oak Bluffs.
 You can access the Gingerbread Houses right off Circuit Avenue (for example, near Sharky’s).

 Try to catch the ring at the Flying Horses Carousel.

 The Flying Horses Carousel is also located in Oak Bluffs.
-It was brought to Martha’s Vineyard from Coney Island in 1884.
-It is the oldest operating carousel the USA.
+Brought to Martha’s Vineyard from Coney Island in 1884, it is the oldest operating carousel the USA.
 The Flying Carousel is one of the things to do in Marthas’ Vineyard that kids will really enjoy.

 Another Oak Bluffs favourite, Back Door Donuts are an Island tradition.
 Every evening after the stores close, Martha’s Vineyard Gourmet Cafe and Bakery opens its back door onto the parking lot.
 They serve up fresh piping hot donuts and apple fritters straight from the kitchen.
 Super delicious and super unhealthy.

 Jump of Jaws Bridge.